E.2 Data Management

 - Provide secure and reliable mechanisms for the sequencing centers, clinical data managers, and other ICGC participants to upload their data;

 - Track data sets as they are uploaded and processed, to perform basic integrity checks on those sets;

 - Allow regular audit of the project in order to provide high-level snapshots of the consortium's status;

-- Perform more sophisticated quality control checks of the data itself, such as checks that the expected sequencing coverage was achieved, or that when a somatic mutation is reported in a tumor, the sequence at the reported position differs in the matched normal tissue;
+- Perform more sophisticated quality control checks of the data itself, such as checks that the expected sequencing coverage was achieved, or that when a somatic mutation is reported in a tumour, the sequence at the reported position differs in the matched normal tissue;

 - Enable the distribution of the data to the long-lived public repositories of genome-scale data, including sequence trace repositories and microarray repositories;